Pabau GO app

 Pabau’s claims management software helps clinics submit A35-coded encounters with accurate supporting documentation and reduce denials.

 A35 sits within chapter A00-B99 (Certain Infectious and Parasitic Diseases), sub-block A30-A49 (Other Bacterial Diseases).
 It is a billable, specific diagnosis code valid for fiscal year 2026 reimbursement.
-This reference covers the code definition, applicable-to synonyms, Type 1 Excludes restrictions, related codes across the tetanus family, clinical context, and documentation requirements for billing.
+This reference covers the code definition, applicable-to synonyms, Type 1 Excludes restrictions, related codes across the tetanus family, clinical context, documentation requirements for billing, and when to code a tetanus vaccination or booster to Z23 instead.

 ICD-10 Code A35: Definition and clinical description